TomekMazurek/songs-app/README.md

 ### Usage

-To see API documentation go to `localhost:8092/swagger-ui/#` or `https://mazurek-songs-app.herokuapp.com/swagger-ui/#`
+To see API documentation go to `https://mazurek-songs-app.herokuapp.com/swagger-ui/#`
 ### Technologies

 * Java 16